 1) General adoption issues: Visit adoption-related forums.
 You’ll find a wide array of opinions.

 2) Ask any agency that you decide to explore for three recent clients (clients served within the last year) that they have helped from the country, or countries, you are interested in adopting from.
 If they cannot do this, think about moving on.

 3) Ask friends who have adopted who they chose, and follow up with that agency.

 4) Scan the internet.
 It is overwhelming to see the bazillion agencies out there ready to serve clients.
-Follow up with step # 2.
-Any way you look at it, your choice of an agency, attorney, or independent adoption consultants is both a personal, as well as calculated, decision.
+Follow up with step two.
+Any way you look at it, your choice of an agency, attorney, or independent adoption consultant is both a personal, as well as calculated, decision.
 You may want to start an international adoption file with the Bureau of Immigration and Citizenship Services even before you identify an agency.
 Order your I-600A form by calling 1800-870-3676 or download a version at www.ucis.gov.